NetSys/bess/README.md

 ## BESS (Berkeley Extensible Software Switch)

-> NOTE: We recently ported BESS to C++.
-Active development of this code is ongoing in the 'develop' branch.

 BESS is a modular framework for software switches.
 BESS itself is *not* a virtual switch; it is neither pre-configured or hardcoded to perform particular functionality, such as Ethernet bridging or OpenFlow switching.
 Instead, you (or an external controller) can *configure* your own packet processing datapath by composing small "modules".
 While the basic concept is similar to [Click](http://read.cs.ucla.edu/click/click), BESS does not sacrifice performance for programmability.

 [Detailed documentation](docs/main.md) is available (work in progress).
 Also take a quick look at [the brief overview of BESS] (https://github.com/NetSys/bess/raw/develop/docs/BESS_overview_20160520.pdf).